osmandapp/web/main/docs/user/widgets/configure-screen.md

 ## Overview

-Configure screen is a menu that allows you to customize the widgets that will be displayed on the map.
+Configure screen is a menu that allows you to customize the widgets to display on the map.
 On this screen, you can enable [information](../widgets/info-widgets.md) and [navigation](../widgets/nav-widgets.md) widgets, [buttons](../widgets/map-buttons.md), a [ruler](../widgets/radius-ruler.md), and add [quick actions](../widgets/quick-action.md).

-All widgets are [profile dependent](../personal/profiles.md), so if you change the order, visibility, or state for one profile, they will not apply to other profiles.
-Each profile has its own predefined list of widgets based on the navigation screen design.
+All widgets are [profile-dependent](../personal/profiles.md), so changes to one profile, such as order, visibility, or state, will not be applied to the others.
+Each profile has its predefined list of widgets based on the navigation screen design.
 It can be configured and used with or without navigation.

 <Tabs groupId="operating-systems">